 When it comes to 4WD vs. AWD, automakers keep improving these systems with each new model year.
 These options are just one of many factors to think about when buying your next car, so take your time and choose a vehicle that fits your lifestyle.

-To find the perfect used luxury vehicle for you, visit our Stoney Creek showroom and pick out your next automotive pet.
+To find the perfect used luxury vehicle for you, visit our Cambridge, ON showroom and pick out your next automotive pet.